GPX Overlay Logo

 • Leave your email.

-• The email is just in case you will have any issues.
+• The email is requested just in case you encounter any issues.
 I'll try to help you personally.

 • Download the overlays.

-• Sync the overlay by looking at the time when you started recording your video.
+• Sync the overlay by noting the time when you started recording your video.

 For Photo Sequence format:

-• At the very bottom, there's all the information needed to sync the overlay with your video.
+• At the very bottom, there is metadata that allows you to synchronize the overlay with your video.
+You can crop this in your video editing tool.

 • You'll get the local time the exact frame refers to.

-• If your video has 60FPS, slow down the overlay to 0.08333 of the speed, or use a different value listed.
+• If your video has 60FPS, slow down the overlay to 0.08333 of its speed, or use a different value listed.

-• NOTE: In DaVinci Resolve 19 you have to set up frame rate for the video sequence.
-Pick the rate you used here.
-5 or 10 fps.
+• NOTE: In DaVinci Resolve 19, you have to set up the frame rate for the video sequence.
+Pick the rate you used here (5 or 10 fps).
 You don't need to slow down the clip in this case.

-• NOTE2: Some of the video editors can have similar option.
-Set frame rate for the photo sequence instead of changing the clip speed.
+• NOTE 2: Some video editors might have a similar option.
+Set the frame rate for the photo sequence instead of changing the clip speed.

 • To synchronize the video, check what time the video started.

-• Tip: If you see any watch or bike computer in the video, you can use it.
+• Tip: If you see a watch or bike computer in the video, you can use its time.

-• Double-check the video is synced by going to the end of it and see if both times (video and overlay) are the same.
+• Double-check that the video is synced by going to the end and ensuring both times (video and overlay) match.

 • Share the video with me!
 I would love to see what you've created!